-To be a "Centre of Excellence" as a real estate investment company, to create value, solve problems and meet the needs of the City of Toronto stakeholders.
+To be a "Centre of Excellence" as a Real Estate Value Creation company, to create value, solve problems and meet the needs of the City of Toronto stakeholders.

 Our Mission

 Use our real estate experience to be a leader, a catalyst for sustainable development, an advocate for affordable housing, and to create great neighbourhoods, while operating in a commercially viable manner for the benefit of all the citizens of the City of Toronto.